People Awards winner 2025

 Lighting became a recurring theme during the walkaround.
 Inspired by aeronautics, the aim was to create a constant sense of motion, even when stationary.
 The rear light signature mimics the burst of fire from a jet taking off – also doubling as an instantly recognisable Polestar graphic.

-As the team pointed out details around the cabin, one recurring accent colour stood out: Swedish Gold.
+As the team noted details around the cabin, one recurring accent colour stood out: Swedish Gold.
 Used for the interior lighting, it is a subtle nod to the brand’s heritage.
+The team emphasised a meticulous attention to detail in material and colour selection, with a curated approach to personalisation: expert-selected options rather than extensive customisation.

-Maria Uggla, head of CMF design at Polestar, expanded: “We put a lot of work into colours and materials.
-We don’t leave anything undesigned.
-Even if you touch the interior handle, we’ve ensured it’s got the right level of softness.
+“We put a lot of work into colours and materials, we don’t leave anything undesigned," explains Maria Uggla, head of CMF design.
+"Even if you touch the interior handle, we’ve ensured it’s got the right level of softness.
 When we do new colours, we drive around with them, look at them in different lighting, tune them slightly and then look at them again.
 We never go in and pick anything from the shop – all of our development is from scratch.”

 The final stop on the Polestar 5 tour was the UX/UI experience.
-At the centre of the cabin sits a 14.5-inch touchscreen which hosts a cornucopia of features – including built-in Google functionality with Google Gemini voice commands and remote vehicle control.
+At the centre of the cabin sits a 14.5-inch touchscreen which hosts a cornucopia of features – including built-in Google functionality with Gemini voice commands and remote vehicle control.

 The UX/UI team explained how simplicity guided the layout of the interface.
 Drivers can choose nine functions for the home screen to create direct, one-tap access to their most-used features.
 The bottom bar is dedicated solely to climate functions, while the navigation bar remains permanently fixed at the top.

 So, after guiding CDN through every line, material, graphic and animation on the car, could the team settle on one favourite design element of the Polestar 5?
 Not quite.
+For them, the answer was simple: everything.